Life after Pep

 Renier left Pep officially in March 1982 while remaining on the Board of Pep and in close contact with Christo Wiese.
 As he walked away from the Pep headquarters for the last time on 28 February 1982, for first time in more than 30 years he finally had time on his hands to pursue those interests beyond business for which he never had time.

 Foremost among his other immediate goals was to travel and to see more of the world.
-For the next two years he spend most of his time outside of South Africa, mostly in Europe, where he attended tennis lessons and French tutoring in the south of France, paraglided above a beach in Greece and visited archeological sites like the Palace of the Knossos on the island of Crete.
-At this time Renier spend the largest part of each year outside of South Africa and he gradually came to the realization that he would like to actually live in Europe for a while, not just as a tourist, but as a resident with a firmly-established base and with the necessary funds to live a comfortable live-style.
+For the next two years he spend most of his time outside of South Africa, mostly in Europe, where he attended tennis lessons and French tutoring in the south of France, paraglided above a beach in Greece and visited archeological sites.
+At this time Renier spend the largest part of each year outside of South Africa and he came to the realization that he would like to actually live in Europe for a while, not just as a tourist, but as a resident.
 Renier and Alice formally emigrated from South Africa in March 1985.

-After 12 years outside of South Africa, Renier and Alice formally returned to South Africa early in 1996 with great expectations of being home again with family and for Renier, to formally launch the new business ventures which had had been planning for years and for which the groundwork was already laid.
-Under new President, Nelson Mandela, South Africa’s two-year old fledgling democracy was characterized by a spirit of reconciliation, rapid economic growth, international acceptance and boundless opportunities, albeit facing huge socio-economic obstacles.
-By end of 1997 Renier had transformed his vision into a company called Harwill, consisting of seven factories, a research and development division, a world-class cleanroom, two companies listed on the JSE, a black empowerment partner, close to 250 employees and with the company almost at a breakeven financial position.
-However, five years later the companies were under provisional liquidation.
+After 12 years outside of South Africa, Renier and Alice formally returned to South Africa early in 1996 with great expectations of being home again with family and for Renier, to formally launch the new business ventures which had been planning for years and for which the groundwork was already laid.
+Under new President, Nelson Mandela, South Africa’s fledgling democracy was characterized by a spirit of reconciliation, rapid economic growth, international acceptance and boundless opportunities, albeit facing huge socio-economic obstacles.

-Renier retired finally to Langebaan in the Western Cape where he bought a house and where he lived until 2013.
-He is currently living in Durbanville, close to his family and friends.
+Renier finally retired to Langebaan in the Western Cape where he bought a house and where he lived until 2013.
+He moved to Durbanville to be closer to his family and friends, until his death in 2018.